-If the decision is to deny the application for license at this point, see Licensing Decision: Denial of License for further procedures.
+If the decision is to deny the application for license following the evaluation decision, see Licensing Decision: Denial of License for further procedures.

-Include sufficient information in either the home study format or narrative to document the reasons for a denial based on record checks.
+Include sufficient information in the home study format or narrative to document the reasons for a denial based on record checks.
 Describe the situation and the decision-making process leading to the denial.
 Be sure to identify the applicants.